 The financial sector has introduced various codes of conduct in recent years.
 The Code of Conduct for Insurers (Gedragscode Verzekeraars) and the Code of Conduct for the Processing of Personal Data by Financial Institutions (Gedragscode Verwerking Persoonsgegevens Financiële Instellingen) set out rules that the whole sector has to comply with.
 These rules play an important role in Delta Lloyd Group's policy.
 Delta Lloyd Group has also drawn up an internal Code of Conduct to safeguard the integrity of its business operations.

 Solvency II is the updated set of regulatory requirements for insurance firms that operate in the European Union.
 Solvency II is based on economic principles for the measurement of assets and liabilities.
 The preparations that insurers are required to make for Solvency II are far-reaching and wide-ranging, but Delta Lloyd Group endorses the principles underlying the new framework.
-Delta Lloyd Group has opted to report the required solvency from 2014 on the basis of an internal model.
+Delta Lloyd Group has opted to report the required solvency from 2016 on the basis of an internal model.
 This is the model that Delta Lloyd Group already uses to calculate its economic capital for internal purposes.
-Meeting all the requirements for the use of the internal model demanded a major effort from Delta Lloyd Group in 2011.
-These activities will continue to demand a significant effort in 2012.

 Delta Lloyd Group has rules for dealing with price-sensitive information and for private portfolio investment transactions by staff.
 Employees with regular access to confidential information are governed by stricter rules as laid down in the Insider Trading Regulations.
 These regulations are applicable to the members of the Supervisory Board and the Executive Board and to over 650 employees in the Netherlands.
 Insiders outside the Netherlands are subject to local laws and regulations.